CS2001 - Engineering Strength of Materials

 shear flow, shear centre.
 Analysis of plane stress and plane strain; Hookes law, stress

 transformations, Mohrs circle.
 Torsion for circular sections.
 Compound stresses.
 Bending

 deflection; double integration, moment area methods.
 Column behaviour, Euler load,

 secant formula, short and long columns, slenderness ratio, effective length.
 Introduction

 to theories of failure.

-- analyse simply supported beams and columns subjected to various types of loadings;
+- solve problems in solid static design for simply supported beams and columns subjected

 Study Period 1

 - 65 hours - Lectures, tutorials, demonstrations, practicals, site visits and/or seminars.
 Refer